swilgosz/hanamimastery/data/team/swilgosz.md

   website: 'https://hanamimastery.com'
 ---

-A founder of [@HanamiMastery](https://hanamimastery.com), Karate master, piano guy, husband, father, and productivity madman.
+A founder of [@HanamiMastery](https://hanamimastery.com) and and [content_for :devs](https://www.contentfor.devs) podcast, Karate master, piano guy, husband, father, and productivity madman.

 I love to make others' lives better as mine is quite good already.